shiftedphase/little-massage-tool/README.md

 #		LITTLE MASSAGE TOOL
-a massage tool with 5 vibration motor and using 555 to drive the motor
+A massage tool with 5 vibration motor and using 555 to drive the motor

+### THE CIRCIUT